blahblahblah-/goodservice/README.md

 ### In the middle: An API

 The React front end is fed by an API that Rails serves.
 The routes are specified in the `/app/controllers` directory.
 Specifically, routes are specified in `/config/routes.rb`.
 The `/api/info` route is probably most interesting as it drives the main React app.
 This route refers specifically to the `/app/controllers/api/info_controller.rb` controller.
 Note that that file is a very thin wrapper around the `ScheduleProcessor`'s `headway_info` function, which is specified in `/app/models/schedule_processor.rb`, simply returning a JSON of the results.

+## Supported external services

+### Twitter

+The cron job to update route statuses is also capable of tweeting a list of delayed routes every 10 minutes.
+Make sure the env variables `TWITTER_ACCESS_TOKEN`, `TWITTER_ACCESS_TOKEN_SECRET`, `TWITTER_CONSUMER_KEY`, `TWITTER_CONSUMER_SECRET` are populated.

+### Slack

+`/app/controllers/api/slack_controller.rb` handles the API endpoints used to serve the goodservice.io Slack App, found [here](https://www.slack.com/apps/AGK7ZP2AH-goodserviceio).
+The API pulls from Redis the JSON compiled by the cron job and transforms into a JSON structure that Slack can use. `SLACK_CLIENT_ID` and `SLACK_CLIENT_SECRET` env variables are required to allow installation of the app on to a Slack workspace.
+The env variable `SLACK_SIGNING_SECRET` is needed to process Slack API requests.

+### Dead Man's Snitch

+Dead Man's Switch integration is supported to allow monitoring of the cron jobs being run.
+Ensure the env variables `DEADMANSSNITCH_API_KEY` and `DEADMANSSNITCH_TOKEN` are populated.

+### Google Analytics

+The React frontend app uses `react-router` module to change browser's URL in the single-page app, so the app detects URL changes and sends the new URL to GA.
+Events that don't change the URL (i.e. certain modals and tabs, and Slack app events) are also sent to GA as events.
+Currently, the GA ID is hardcoded.

 ## Other resources